-For example, an individual making $350,000 in Alberta would be in the 48% tax bracket.
-A contribution of $27,000 to an RRSP would save that person about $12,960 in tax in the 2020 year.
-That $27,000 is allowed to grow without incurring tax until funds are withdrawn.
-Say that $27,000 grows to $30,000 – When the individual still residing in Alberta withdraws that $30,000 in their retirement (and that is the only income they earn) – they would pay at most federal tax at the lower tax bracket of 15% (only for income over the federal basic exemption of $13,229) and at most provincial tax at the lower tax bracket of 10% (only for income over the provincial basic exemption of $19,369) for a total of about $3,578 – although other credits may eliminate even this amount.
-They save $9,382 overall and gain on the growth of funds in the plan.
+For example, an individual making $375,000 in Alberta would be in the 48% tax bracket.
+A contribution of $30,000 to an RRSP would save that person about $14,400 in tax in the 2024 year.
+That $30,000 is allowed to grow without incurring tax until funds are withdrawn.
+Say that $30,000 grows to $50,000 – When the individual still residing in Alberta withdraws that $50,000 in their retirement (and that is the only income they earn) – they would pay at most federal tax at the lower tax bracket of 15% (only for income over the federal basic exemption of $15,000) and at most provincial tax at the lower tax bracket of 10% (only for income over the provincial basic exemption of $21,003) for a total of about $8,150 – although other credits may eliminate even this amount.
+They save $6,250 on tax and have significant overall after-tax cash through tax-deferred growth.

-RRSPs also offer income splitting opportunities in retirement through spousal RRSPs.
+RRSPs also offer income-splitting opportunities in retirement through spousal RRSPs.
 An individual can contribute to an RRSP in their spouse’s name.
-The account is owned and controlled by their spouse – however the individual uses their own deduction limits and received the deduction on their own taxable income.
-The goal would be to have level income in retirement for couples that may have large variances in taxable income throughout their careers.
+The account is owned and controlled by their spouse – however, the individual uses their own deduction limits and receives the deduction on their own taxable income.
+The goal would be to have the level of income in retirement for couples that may have large variances in taxable income throughout their careers.
 Note if the spouse makes withdrawals from the spousal contributions within three calendar years of the contribution date – the income will be added back to the original contributor’s income in the withdrawal year.

 Consider in retirement that you may receive CPP and OAS as well as other pensionable earnings.
-In the year you turn 71 you must move your RRSP into a RRIF and start making withdrawals.
-If you are anticipating income from other sources after age 71 – you may want to move your RRSPs into a non-registered dividend earning investment to maximize your overall after tax cash over a number of years.
+In the year you turn 71, you must move your RRSP into an RRIF and start making withdrawals.
+If you are anticipating income from other sources after age 71 – you may want to move your RRSPs into a non-registered dividend-earning investment to maximize your overall after-tax cash over a number of years.
 This type of planning is becoming more and more effective.

-To attain the most tax effective RRSP – invest into the plan when your income is highest and make withdrawals when your income is at its lowest.
+To attain the most tax-effective RRSP – invest in the plan when your income is highest and make withdrawals when your income is at its lowest.
 This can be done by looking at overall income levels and making estimates over a period of time.
 Your contribution limits are carried forward to future years.

 Effective investments for tax purposes within your RRSP would include certain foreign dividend type of income – as treaties such as the tax treaty between Canada and the US have no withholding tax deducted from those dividends for RRSPs and RRIFs or other retirement income.

-RRSP planning should be considered in conjunction with other retirements plans such as the defined benefit pension plans and individual pension plan.
-It would be advantageous to have your financial advisor talk to your accountant for both contributions and retirement planning to gain a tax and financial planning perspective.
-However, before considering a defined benefit pension plan available via an individual pension plan for corporate shareholders – consider that a registered retirement savings plans can offer an immediate and potentially a long term tax break with low costs on your personal tax return.
+RRSP planning should be considered in conjunction with other retirement plans such as the defined benefit pension plans and individual pension plans.
+It would be advantageous to have your financial advisor talk to your accountant about both contributions and retirement planning to gain a tax and financial planning perspective.
+However, before considering a defined benefit pension plan available via an individual pension plan for corporate shareholders – consider that a registered retirement savings plan can offer an immediate and potentially long-term tax break with low costs on your personal tax return.

-Meet with Shajani LLP to strategize a tax effective retirement plan for you.
+Meet with Shajani CPA to strategize a tax-effective retirement plan for you.